-Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas
+Appetizers & Snacks/ Breakfast/ Dinner/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 If you like smoked salmon, check out also this smoked salmon frittata or this smoked salmon appetizer!

-Smoked salmon crepes with herbed cream cheese and honey mustard sauce.
+Savory crepes with smoked salmon, cream cheese and honey mustard sauce on a beige plate.

 This dish consists of: